collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [noisician](https://stackexchange.com/users/-1/90-noisician) on 2010-12-25
 - score: 1

-<p>The God hypothesis would have been more convincing if the God actually interacted with the world in some supernatural manner.
-This would mean that the world wouldn't behave predictably, so there would be no reliable link between cause and effect, so 2+2 would not always equal 4. </p>
+The God hypothesis would have been more convincing if the God actually interacted with the world in some supernatural manner.
+This would mean that the world wouldn't behave predictably, so there would be no reliable link between cause and effect, so 2+2 would not always equal 4.

-<p>But when everything gets explained (eventually) by mundane causes, that means that the alleged God is not having an effect on anything!
-If God is not detectable and does not interact with the world, it's indistinguishable from nothing.</p>
+But when everything gets explained (eventually) by mundane causes, that means that the alleged God is not having an effect on anything!
+If God is not detectable and does not interact with the world, it's indistinguishable from nothing.

 ## Answer 1432